Augusta Baker's Dozen Storytelling Celebration 2013

 Amazon Amazon Says:

-Join the countless professionals who have benefited from the best how to storytelling guide available today.
-Storytelling: Art and Technique is a proven handbook and selection more...
+Join the countless professionals who have benefited from the best "how to" storytelling guide available today.
+Storytelling: Art and Technique is a proven handbook and selecti more...